azr4e1/quidest/content/wiki/gcp-prompt-design.md

 In addition to testing different prompts and prompt structures, there are a few model parameters you can experiment with to try to improve the quality of the responses:

 - Model type and version
-- Temperature: a number used to tune the degree of randomness; low -> less random (narrow the range of possible words to higher probability words), best for Q&A and summarization; high -> more random (extend the range of possible words to include lower probability words), better for creative answers
+- **Temperature**: a number used to tune the degree of randomness; low -> less random (narrow the range of possible words to higher probability words), best for Q&A and summarization; high -> more random (extend the range of possible words to include lower probability words), better for creative answers
-- topP: allows the model to return a random word from the smallest subset with the sum of the likelihoods that exceeds or equals to P; e.g.  P of 0.75 means you sample from a set of words that have a cumulative probability greater than 0.75.
+- **topP**: allows the model to return a random word from the smallest subset with the sum of the likelihoods that exceeds or equals to P; e.g.  P of 0.75 means you sample from a set of words that have a cumulative probability greater than 0.75.
-- topK: lets the model randomly return a word from the top K number of words in terms of possibility
+- **topK**: lets the model randomly return a word from the top K number of words in terms of possibility

 These parameters all adjust the randomness of responses by controlling how the output tokens are selected.